 On the days that it rains or I spend too long working at my desk, the pain from that break shoots all the way down to my knee.
 A not so gentle reminder to get up and stretch.

-When I first approached my doctor about how to manage the daily pain from my back and shoulder he suggested that I give Advil and Yoga a try.
-They have both been awesome tools at helping me enjoy daily life despite my own personal limits.
+When I first approached my doctor about how to manage the daily pain from my back and shoulder he suggested that I give Yoga a try.
+It has been an awesome tools at helping me enjoy daily life despite my own personal limits.

 When it comes to Yoga, most of us think of the basics like it’s great for relaxation or awesome for stretching.
 But, it is also amazing for sensory input.
 As a parent of an Autistic child and an adult with joint pain, Yoga is the perfect family activity for us.
 Over the years, we have explored Yoga as a family but for the most part, it was me doing Yoga and the kids jumping in here or there to try out a move before returning to whatever they were previously doing.
 They lacked the attention span to do a session start to finish.

 And that’s ok.
 They were still observing, experimenting, and learning.
 It’s important to remember that when you introduce anything new to your child, it might take a while for them to show interest in.
 So keep trying, the impression counts.